jcalixte/rnrps/article/article.md

 What exactly will our online game be able to do?

-The famous and popular Rock-Paper-Scissors will be played by two people, joining with the game's id.
-Other users will also be able to join the game as spectators.
-Each round, the app will update the game and at the end display the final score.
+The famous and popular Rock-Paper-Scissors will be played by two people, joining the game thanks to its id.
+Other users will also be able to participate and join as spectators.
+Afer each round, the app will update the game and at the end display the final score.

 Here a quick demo of what a player will see.